News & Pointers: S-100, CP/M and related sites

 Dec 2007

 In October 2007, Andrew Lynch announced in comp.os.cpm that others had established a Vector Graphic mail list discussion group.
-It uses "listserv" to manage the list.
-Use this Web link to join the list.
-They also have an archive of VG files and documents.
+It used "listserv" to manage the list.
+They also had an archive of VG files and documents.
 (For more information you'll have to join the list to read the contents.)
 There is a new Wikipedia entry for Vector Graphic, with more links.
 By December 2007, Howard Harte announced in comp.os.cpm that he and Andrew and others worked to image several VG diskettes, and to run those images on a version of the SIMH general-purpose computer simulator.
-The disk images and the simulator are available at a Web page archive also created by the VG discussion group.
+The disk images and the simulator are STILL available at a Web page archive also created by the VG discussion group.
+That's good - by 2021 Vector Graphic archiving became lost.

 Udo Munk announced in comp.os.cpm that he's modified his Z80 emulator, written in C for Unix use, to compile under Cygwin for Windows use.
 Check his site for details.
 He has several versions of CP/M on his site, compiled from the earliest sources, for use with his emulator.